Can I Appeal if My Workers' Comp Claim Is Denied?

 Determining if the Denial Is Correct

-When a workers’ comp claim gets denied, the employee must first determine if the denial is correct or if their claim is compensable under their state’s workers’ compensation law.
-At this point, Lewis says, “Employees will need to consult with a workers’ compensation lawyer or someone in the state who’s versed in that state’s compensation system. “
+When a workers’ comp claim gets denied, the employee must first determine if the denial is correct.
+“Employees will need to consult with a workers’ compensation lawyer or someone in the state who’s versed in that state’s compensation system,” says Lewis.

 If you think the denial is wrong, you must pursue the dispute resolution process available within your state.
 Typically, state law requires that workers’ comp denial letters explicitly state the deadline for filing an appeal.